cgomesu/website/_posts/2021-02-25-chimarrao-gaucho.md

 * [AliExpress](https://aliexpress.com): An alternative to Amazon for people in Asia and Oceania.
 However, you will only find utensils at AliExpress.
 Check your local marketplaces for yerba mate.

-Of course, there are many other optiones out there.
+Of course, there are many other options out there.
 Dig around **the marketplaces available in your country** before trying the global-scale ones because the former probably has better prices than the latter.

 Lastly, if your city has a large public market or stores that specialized in selling organic products, teas, herbs, etc., **do not be afraid to ask them** about yerba mate and related utensils.
 Even if they do not have any of them, most will go above and beyond to find out where to buy in your city.